stefanopochet/trenitalia-italo-api/README.md

 ```

 # Usage
-Now simply use the cta.requestTrainInfo method to make a train info request.
+Simply use the cta.requestTrainInfo method to make a train info request.
 ```
 cta.requestTrainInfo( provider, from, to, departureDate, departureTime, numberOfAdults, numberOfKids, resultCallback, settings );
 ```
 ### Example:
+Following is an example request:
 ```
 cta.requestTrainInfo( "BOTH", "Napoli Centrale", "Roma Termini", "19-05-2017", 15, 1, 0, function( results ){console.log(results)
 }, {writeLogs : true } );
 ```

-## Returns
+### Returns
+The cta.requestTrainInfo method will return a requestResult object, if all the request input were OK the requestResult parameter will be "OK", otherwise it will be "Error" and the "errorType" parameter will provide description about the given error.
+Example successfull response:
 ```
 {
   "requestResult" : "OK/Error",
   "errorType" : "Description of the error"
 }
 ```
-The cta.requestTrainInfo method will return a requestResult object, if all the request input were OK the requestResult parameter will be "OK", otherwise it will be "Error" and the "errorType" parameter will provide description about the given error.

-## Parameters
+### Parameters
+Following is an explanation of the meaning and the format of the cta.requestTrainInfo method parameters
 ```
+provider
-provider // one of "ITALO", "TRENITALIA" and "BOTH".
-The provider to search for train tickets, if BOTH the API will search on both providers from // A valid station start as displayed on Trenitalia website.
+The provider to search for train tickets, if BOTH the API will search on both providers.
+One of "ITALO", "TRENITALIA" and "BOTH". from
+A valid station start as displayed on Trenitalia website.
 Please see Trenitalia public website or https://cdn.rawgit.com/stefanopochet/trenitalia-italo-api/55e5821b/trenitalia_train_stations.json for a valid list of stations.
-For ITALO and BOTH providers please still use the station name in the Trenitalia format (e.g "Milano Rog" becomes "Milano Rogoredo" and "Roma (Tutte)" become "Roma ( Tutte Le Stazioni )" ) to // A valid station start as displayed on Trenitalia website.
+For ITALO and BOTH providers please still use the station name in the Trenitalia format (e.g "Milano Rog" becomes "Milano Rogoredo" and "Roma (Tutte)" become "Roma ( Tutte Le Stazioni )" ) to
+A valid station start as displayed on Trenitalia website.
 Please see Trenitalia public website or https://cdn.rawgit.com/stefanopochet/trenitalia-italo-api/55e5821b/trenitalia_train_stations.json for a valid list of stations.
-For ITALO and BOTH providers please still use the station name in the Trenitalia format (e.g "Milano Rog" becomes "Milano Rogoredo" and "Roma (Tutte)" become "Roma ( Tutte Le Stazioni )" ). departureDate // Date in dd-mm-yyyy format.
-E.g. "15-07-2017" will be July 15th, 2017. departureTime //  Integer number 0-24.
-E.g. "4" is 4 AM, "17" will be 5 PM. numberOfAdults // Integer number 1-5 numberOfKids // Integer number 0-5 resultCallback(resultData) // a callback function which will be called at the end of the crawling execution.
+For ITALO and BOTH providers please still use the station name in the Trenitalia format (e.g "Milano Rog" becomes "Milano Rogoredo" and "Roma (Tutte)" become "Roma ( Tutte Le Stazioni )" ). departureDate
+Departure date in dd-mm-yyyy format.
+E.g. "15-07-2017" will be July 15th, 2017.
+departureTime
+Departure time as an Integer number 0-24.
+E.g. "4" is 4 AM, "17" will be 5 PM.
+numberOfAdults
+Number of adults as an Integer number 1-5 numberOfKids
+Number of kids as an Integer number 0-5 resultCallback(resultData)
+A callback function that will be called at the end of the crawling execution.
 The resultCallback function will send result data as a single parameter.
-See next paragraph for results data format. settings // a setting object with a writeLogs parameters.
+See next paragraph for results data format. settings
+A setting json object with a writeLogs parameter.
 E.g. { writeLogs : true }.
 If the writeLog parameter is true logs about the execution will be printed out on the Javascript consolle.
 ```

 ## Result Data format
+Result Data object sent to resultCallback will have the following format:
 ```
-Result Data object sent to resultCallback will have the following parameters: result : "success", data : [{ // an array with the results from each provider provider : string // the provider for which results are returned apifierRunId : string // numberOfChecks : integer, results : [ // array of results
+  result : string, data : [{ // an array with the results from each provider, e.g. "success" provider : string // the provider for which results are returned apifierRunId : string // crawler unique run identifier numberOfChecks : integer, results : [ // array of results
+  {
-  { finish: string, //time the train arrives length string, // trip duration offer : string, // type of ticket offer, available only for Trenitalia start : string, // time the train starts startingPrice : string, // ticket starting price stationFinish : string, // arrival station stationStart : string, // starting station trainType : string // train number, available only for Trenitalia
+    finish: string, //time the train arrives
+    length string, // trip duration
+    offer : string, // type of ticket offer, available only for Trenitalia start : string, // time the train starts startingPrice : string, // ticket starting price stationFinish : string, // arrival station
+    stationStart : string, // starting station
+    trainType : string // train number, available only for Trenitalia
 }]
 ```